Recruitment Program

 March - April: Race Training 3 times a week

-Your novice coach will provide the skills training you will need for the upcoming race season.
 It is important to practice with your team consistently to develop your technique and timing.
 You will also form new friendships (for no additional fee!).

 All paddlers must be proficient swimmers.
-Before our competitive season begins, you must pass a water safety test that includes huli drills (recovering from an overturned canoe), treading water, as well as a 100 meter swim test administered by a PKO coach.
+Before our competitive season begins, paddlers must pass a water safety test that includes huli drills (recovering from an overturned canoe), treading water, as well as a 100 meter swim test administered by a PKO coach.

 May-June: Iron Race Season (6 person crews)